atl-dhruva/geog/docs/README.md

   12. To make the HTML page viewable on DCA's Annexations Hub, you need to share your project using GitHub Pages.

-  13. You then need to use the URL of your Github Page as an iFrame in the Annexations Hub.
+  13. Then, use the URL of your Github Page as an iFrame in the Annexations Hub.

-  14. There should already be an iFrame with atl-dhruva's GitHub Pages link; just substitute it for yours.
+  14. Subsititute the new URL for the old link to atl-dhruva's GitHub Pages.

 **Contact**
 gis@dca.ga.gov